cowsed/SimVex/makes/README.md

 # makes

+6/1/23
+now it does use to replace vex/mkrules.mk and vex/mkenv.mk

+3/3/23

 This directory contains the make files that will build robot code for a simulation rather than a robot

 Sike no it doesnt ~/VEX/SmallRobot/ is the test project that has the most up to date ones